 - Add the banana and vanilla to the egg whites, and gently fold to combine.
 Gently fold in the flour mixture.

 - Scrape the batter into your prepared pan and even it out.

 - Bake for 1 hour, or until a toothpick inserted in the center of the cake comes out clean.

 - Let cool for 5 minutes, then loosen the sides and carefully invert the cake onto a serving plate.
-Once cool, dust with powdered sugar.
+Once cool, dust with powdered sugar, if desired.